-FINTEPLA® is a prescription medicine used to treat seizures associated with Dravet Syndrome and Lennox-Gastaut Syndrome (LGS) in patients 2 years of age and older.
+Fenfluramine (the generic name), also known as Fintepla (the brand name), is a prescription medicine used to treat seizures associated with Dravet Syndrome and Lennox-Gastaut Syndrome (LGS).

 Watch Now: Overview of Fenfluramine for LGS

 Presented by: Michael Chez, MD, Pediatric Epileptologist, Sutter Health, California